Sleep Apnoea Treatment Without CPAP

 - None: AHI number under 5 per hour.

 - Mild: AHI number between 5 to 14.9 per hour.

 - Moderate: AHI number between 15 to 29.9 per hour.

 - Severe: AHI number greater than 30 per hour.

 A mandibular repositioning appliance is a dental appliance, similar to a gum shield, which is worn in your mouth while you sleep.
-It is also known as a mandibular advancement splint, mandibular advancement device, oral appliance or dental device.
-Wearing the device holds the airway open whilst you are sleeping, so that breathing becomes easier and oxygen levels in the blood are normalised.
-The appliance should also control your snoring.
+It is also known as a mandibular advancement splint, Mandibular Advancement Device, oral appliance or dental device.
+Wearing the device holds the airway open whilst you sleep, so that breathing becomes easier and oxygen levels in the blood are normalised.
+The appliance should also control snoring.

 The device can be configured precisely to the wearer’s requirements.
 The lower jaw can be moved forward in 1mm increments, from 0mm up to 15mm.
 This allows more scope to tailor the comfort and level of therapy provided than you would typically find in an off-the-shelf device.

-The Somnofit itself consists of two oral mouldings; one for the upper jaw and one for the lower.
+The Somnofit consists of two oral mouldings; one for the upper jaw and one for the lower.
 They are heated in water to soften the moulding material (thermoforming) and then bitten into creating an exact fitting for your teeth.
-It is as simple as that to get the custom fit you need for a comfortable and effective splint.

 Who can benefit from using a Somnofit?